JacksonSeowJX/SC1015/README.md

 In the rapidly growing field of sports analytics, predictive modeling for football betting remains a domain of keen interest.
 The aim of this project is to analyze Premier League data to uncover insights that could inform betting strategies.
 Through comprehensive data cleaning, exploratory data analysis (EDA), and the application of various machine learning models, this project endeavors to provide a detailed analysis conducive to informed football betting.

 ## Datasets
-The datasets is taken from:
+The datasets are taken from:
 - https://www.kaggle.com/datasets/zaeemnalla/premier-league/data?select=stats.csv
 - https://sports-statistics.com/sports-data/soccer-datasets/

+Kaggle provides seasonal statistics from 2006-2018.
+Includes every club's total points, wins/losses, shots on target etc.
+Sports-statistics provides match statistics from 2016-2019.
+Includes fulltime and halftime statistics with betting odds.

 ## Data Cleaning
 The initial phase of the project involves rigorous data cleaning to ensure the quality and integrity of the datasets.
 This process includes: